Updated July 15, 2023

 - External Operational Risks: Business interruptions caused by economic or political events, product failure at the market, litigations against companies, loss of critical suppliers and raw materials, natural disasters, loss of image/reputation, etc.

 Z Corp is a consultancy firm that manages the financial books of many entities.
 ABC Ltd is one of their clients, and their books of accounts are being prepared and organized by Z Corp.
 Mr. X, an employee of Z Corp, handles ABC Ltd’s accounts.
 While making an entry, by mistake, he entered an expense as $1,000,000 instead of $100,000.
 This increased the expense and vendor payables and made the financial statements incorrect.

 Due to this operational risk, chances are there where Z Corp can lose its clients as there is no quality service.

 Below are the types of operational risk :

 1. Errors Caused by People

 Errors caused by employees of the organization can affect operational activities and may even cause financial loss.
-This error is caused by various factors like lack of skillset, incomplete information, lack of understanding and knowledge, genuine input error, etc. Though these errors are caused inadvertently, they may affect business activities.
+Various factors like lack of skillset, incomplete information, lack of understanding and knowledge, genuine input error, etc., cause this error.
+Though these errors are inadvertent, they may affect business activities.
 (E.g.) Excess payment made by cashier by mistake.